5 Essential Things to Know About Oka National Park

 There are two entrances to the National Park.
 The park’s main entrance gate is on Route 344, while the secondary entrance is near the western end of Highway 640.
 In the winter, Highway 640 is closed.

 From the South Shore, use Highway 30 and Highway 40 towards Gatineau.
 Take the Oka-Hudson ferry ($) as directed.
 Turn right off the boat into Notre-Dame Street.
-The park entrance is 2.8 kilometres on the right.
+The park entrance is 2.8 kilometers on the right.

 1. Auberge de l’Abbaye d’Oka